365rdm31/participation/participation.md

 ## What Was or Is The Most Confusing Thing?

 I'm worried about remembering commands and getting comfortable on the command line.

+# Lecture 4

+## How Did I Prepare Before Lecture?

+I updated more of my cheat sheet reading from the book and a website CJ showed me.

+## How Did I Contribute During Lecture?

+I asked some questions and helped Tyler get caught up since he missed class on Friday.

+## What Was or Is The Most Confusing Thing?

+The chmod function confuses me.

+# Lecture 5

+## How Did I Prepare Before Lecture?

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?